• Target level of study

 Program

-The Master is organized in 2 years: Master 1 and Master 2
+The Master's program is organized into two years: Master 1 and Master 2.

 Read more